 Urban Salmon Project

 Urban Salmon is the first documented photography project featuring salmonids in the urban environment.
-Documenting the fish and their natural habitat in various Metropolitan Vancouver watersheds over two years, the project will publish a coffee table book in March, 2019.
+Documenting the fish and their natural habitat in various Metropolitan Vancouver watersheds over two years, the project published a coffee table book in March, 2019.

-An image/video-bank is being created and will available to stream-keeper groups related to salmon conservation for their education program.
+An image/video-bank is available to stream-keeper groups related to salmon conservation for their education program.